carolineladouce/API-Play-With-Y/README.md

-# APIPlayWithY

-Hello 👋
+# MapKit Yelp Fusion API

-In this app, I played with the Yelp Fusion Api to gather and display info about nearby businesses.
+In this app, I played with MapKit and the Yelp Fusion Api to gather and display info about nearby businesses.

-This app is built using UIKit (no storyboards here!)
+This app is built programmatically using Swift, UIKit, MapKit, Core Location, and the Yelp Fusion API.

+## How to use this app

 For this demo, I selected to display places where users can find pizza or vegetables 🍕🥦

 ![ezgif com-gif-maker (1)](https://user-images.githubusercontent.com/39711539/133482513-ef026417-7166-4eb6-ae12-10a43dc16817.gif)

-Here are a few goals:
-1. Create an app with a homescreen where users can toggle between a map view ("Map") and a UITableView ("List")
-2. Upon loading the app, request user location and display the categorized businesses near the users location
-3. Users can explore the Map or List to view details about the displayed businesses
-4. Include business name, price range, distance from user, and associated emoji (Pizza or Vegetable) in the List cells
-5. While the app is loading data, display a loading view using UIActivityIndicatorView
-6. Apply custom map annotations to the home screen map.
-In this case, I opted for flower emojis 🌼
+When opening the app, the app requests user permission to access their location Then, users can toggle between a map view or list view to check out nearby businesses After selecting a business, uses can see walking directions, call the business, or click the share button to send details to their network

+## What I learned

+How to make API calls and parse data

+MapKit & Core Location

+Request and track user location by using Core Location

+Display a map that centers to and frames a location with a specific radius

+Display directions from user location to destination

-7. Make home screen map annotations clickable
+Customize clickable map annotations
-8. In the business details view, include: a button that users can click to call the business a map view with walking directions from the users location a share button that reveals a "share sheet" using UIActivityViewController

-Here are some extra fun things that I've learned about:
+Customize UITableViewCell content

-1. Making a price-range display
+Create a price range display
-2. How to make table view cell heights dynamic
-3. UIActivityViewController, UIActivityIndicatorView, and phone call buttons

-I'm still polishing the UI so stay tuned for updates 😄
+Add share sheet using UIActivityViewController

+Display loading indicator using UIActivityIndicatorView while app is fetching data

+Set up an in-app “call” button